Fat Worm of Error

 Fat Worm of Error is an avant-rock band from Northampton, Massachusetts.
-They are seen as staples of the underground noise and improvisation scene and have helped to start a regional scene of noise music called Western Mass Noise.They utilize traditional rock instruments as well as homemade electronics and other modified instruments.
+They are seen as staples of the underground noise and improvisation scene and have helped to start a regional scene of noise music called Western Mass Noise.
+They utilize traditional rock instruments as well as homemade electronics and other modified instruments.
 In their live performances, the singer, Jess Goddard, engages in homemade pageantry with homemade surrealist costumes.
 The band has toured Europe and North America.

 History

 The band is composed of Jess Goddard (vocals), Tim Sheldon (guitar), Chris Cooper (guitar), Donny Shaw (bass), Neil "Neel" Young Cloaca (drums).
-They formed in 2002 in Western Massachusetts and played their first show at The Schoolhouse in Hadley, MA.
+They formed in 2002 in Western Massachusetts and played their first show at The Schoolhouse in Hadley, Massachusetts.

 Members have been in various bands and solo projects.
 Members Chris Cooper and Jess Goddard are former members of the band Deerhoof, and pioneering conceptual noise rock band Caroliner.
 Solo projects include Schurt Kwitters (Goddard), Angst Hase Pfeffer Nase (Cooper), Offal (Shaw), Bromp Treb (Young), and Rack Rash (Sheldon).
 Other projects include The BSC with Bhob Rainey, Greg Kelley, Howard Stelzer, James Coleman, Liz Tonne, Mike Bullock, Vic Rawlings and Chris Cooper; and the Goonies, a defining Central Massachusetts punk/hardcore/ska band of the mid-1990s.

 In 2009, Fat Worm of Error took up residency in Rotterdam, Netherlands at the independent record label and art collective, De Player, where they produced an opera called Poor Sap.
 The entire set for the opera was handmade by the members during their residency.
 During their residency, they also produced 50 handmade 8" lathe-cut records of a piece from the opera as a part of the De Player 8" series.
 In 2010, at the request of Northwestern University, Fat Worm of Error created a soundtrack to 17 Arthur Ganson Machines, which they performed at the Sonic Celluloid festival.
 The soundtrack was self-released in the later part of 2010.
-They were named #90 on Tiny Mix Tape's list of top 100 bands of 2000-2009.
+They were named #90 on Tiny Mix Tape's list of top 100 bands of 2000–2009.